SayHeyD/mmbd.io/resources/markdown/how-it-works.md

 All embedded content is embedded from `www.youtube-nocookie.com` not from `www.youtube.com` directly.
 The iframe used to show the YouTube video is also loaded with the [sandbox mode](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe?retiredLocale=de#sandbox) enabled, only allowing `allow-scripts` to allow the execution of JavaScript from YouTube and the `allow-same-origin` which is required to load the video in the iframe at all.
+The `allowfullscreen="allowfullscreen"` attribute is also set to allow YouTube to display the video in Fullscreen on [mmbd.io](https://mmbd.io).

 # Why does mmbd.io not display cookie messages?